 - Improving pay and other benefits.

-- Supporting workers who have been unfairly dismissed or discriminated.
+- Supporting workers who have been unfairly dismissed or discriminated against.

-- Developing the skills of members, by providing training and educations.
+- Developing the skills of members, by providing training and education.

 - Providing recreational activities for the members.